-Sir Donald is an impressive and obvious Matterhorn shaped peak that towers above its neighbors.
+Sir Donald is an impressive and obvious Matterhorn-shaped peak that towers above its neighbours.
 The Northwest Ridge climbing and mountaineering course has been idolized by the book “50 Classic Climbs of North America” and for good reason.
-Along with the Northwest ridges’ impressive appearance, it is also home to solid and exposed alpine rock climbing with incredible views throughout the Selkirk’s, Purcell’s and Rockies.
+Along with the Northwest ridges’ impressive appearance, it is also home to solid and exposed alpine-style rock climbing with incredible views throughout the Selkirk’s, Purcell’s, and the Rockies.

 Day 1: We will meet at the Yamnuska Office at 8:00 am for the trip.
 After checking equipment and food we will drive to Roger’s Pass where we will hike to the bivi site under Mount Sir Donald